olcf/olcf-user-docs/software/software-news.rst

     "vim", "8.2.2541", "9.0.0045"

 Other packages provided by ``Core/24.07`` are ``exuberant-ctags``, ``go``, ``hpctoolkit``, ``papi``, ``parallel``, and ``wget``.
-If you use a package not listed here, and was provided by ``Core/24.00``, please contact help@olcf.gov.
+If you use a package not listed here, and was provided by ``Core/24.00``, please contact help@olcf.ornl.gov.

 ----